svinniks/pl-log/README.md

 /
 ```

 It is also recommended to create __public synonyms__ for these objects to keep call statements as short as possible.
-Please refer to the next chapters to get familiar with other PL-LOG objects which it is usable to grant public access to.
+Please refer to the next chapters to get familiar with other PL-LOG objects which it is useful to grant public access to.

 # Architecture